History of Augusta, Georgia: Civil War to World War II

-World War II to Consolidation
+World War II to consolidation

 Augusta's golden age

 In 1948, new life came to the city when the U.S. Army moved the Signal Training Center and Military Police School to Camp Gordon.
 Later, in November 1948, the Clarks Hill Reservoir was created by a newly constructed dam, which provided the city with a supply of hydroelectric power.
-In 1950, plans were announced to build the Savannah River Plant nearby, which would boost the city's population about 50,000.
-Augusta moved into the second half of the twentieth century on the threshold of becoming an urban industrial center in the South.
+In 1950, plans were announced to build the Savannah River Plant nearby, which boosted the city's population about 50,000.
+Augusta moved into the second half of the 20th century on the threshold of becoming an urban industrial center in the South.
 E-Z-GO and Club Car, the two largest golf car manufacturers in the world, are centered in Augusta, and the Norfolk Southern and CSX run through the middle of downtown Augusta.
 The city is also a large private company hot-spot, home to the Georgia Bank & Trust and CareSouth.

-The Civil Rights Movement and Backlash
+The Civil Rights Movement and backlash

 The Civil Rights Movement shaped Augusta as it did the rest of the United States.
 In 1961, soul musician Ray Charles canceled a scheduled performance at the Bell Auditorium when he learned that the Black attendees would be segregated from the whites and forced to sit in the balcony.
-A few days after the Kent State shootings and Jackson State killings in May 1970, Black sixteen-year-old Charles Oakman was tortured and beaten to death in a county jail.
+A few days after the Kent State shootings and Jackson State killings in May 1970, Black 16-year-old Charles Oakman was tortured and beaten to death in a county jail.
 White officials refused to provide answers, prompting Black citizens to demonstrate for racial justice at the county jail.
-White officials responded to property damage with physical violence, and police shot at least sixty people and killed six participating in the collective rebellion.
+White officials responded to property damage with physical violence, and police shot at least 60 people and killed six participating in the collective rebellion.

 Today, African Americans constitute 53.6 percent (2006 estimate) of the population of Augusta-Richmond County.
 Slavery and Jim Crow continue to shape present inequities, and race relations remain contentious in city politics.

-Urban Decline
+Urban decline

-Beginning in the late 1970s, businesses started leaving downtown Augusta for both Regency Mall and Augusta Mall.
-That started a trend of urban abandonment and decay.
+Beginning in the late 1970s, businesses started leaving downtown Augusta for both Regency Mall and Augusta Mall, which started a trend of urban abandonment and decay.
 To counter this trend, city politicians and business leaders promoted revitalizing Augusta's hidden riverfront (obscured by a levee) into Riverwalk Augusta, with parks, an amphitheater, hotels, museums, and art galleries.
 The first segment of Riverwalk Augusta was opened in the late 1980s and later expanded in the early 1990s.
 However, the renaissance of the riverfront did not appear to be spilling over into Augusta's main street, Broad Street, as more businesses were leaving and more storefronts boarded up.
 Broad Street is the second widest Broad street in America.